Noelle-Wavinya-Maingi/week-2-phase-1-code-challenge/README.md

 To run the code challange, follow these steps:

-1. First you need to have the json server installed in your laptop globally by running
+1. First you need to have the json server installed in your laptop globally by running(for linux users):

    ```sh
    sudo npm install json-server.